shoaib-shafi/Cutlery-sorting-by-OWI-Arm/README.md

 iv) Pick up the detected cutlery using the modified electromagnet end effector.

-v) Placeing the cutlery to a desired location based on it's detection using color thresholding.
+v) Placing the cutlery to a desired location based on it's detection using color thresholding.